nrapopor/docker-backupc/README.md

   - this will stop a running container
 * execute `make clean`
   - this will call kill and clean up the default folders
-     + WARNING: do not run this (or any targets that will trigger this) if you overwrote the `tmp_configpath` and/or `tmp_datapath` with folders that point to the 'real' configuration and/or data folders.
+     + **WARNING**: do not run this (or any targets that will trigger this) if you
+       overwrote the `tmp_configpath` and/or `tmp_datapath` with folders
+       that point to the 'real' configuration and/or data folders.
 * execute `make build`
   - this will call clean and (re)build the container
-     + (with default, initialy empty, empty backup and config folders)
+    (with default, initially empty, empty backup and config folders)
 * execute  `make run`
   - this will call build and launch the container
 * execute `make preserve`
-  - this make a backup of the default config folders as `backuppc-$containername.<date time>.tar.gz` archive under your id
+  - this make a backup of the default config folders as
+    `backuppc-$containername.<date time>.tar.gz` archive under your id
-      + WARNING: expects that `make run` was executed and not followed with a `clean` or `build`, `kill` is OK, it does not delete the default folders
+      + **WARNING**: expects that `make run` was executed and not followed with a `clean`
+      or `build`, `kill` is OK, it does not delete the default folders
-      + I would not recommend doing this with a mult-terabyte 'real' data folder ...
+      I would __NOT__ recommend doing this with a multi-terabyte 'real' data folder ...
 * execute  `make enter`
-  - this will call run
+  - this will call `run`
-  - list out the logs
+  list out the logs
-  - open a bash shell in the running container
+  open a bash shell in the running container
 * execute `make logs`
-  - this will show the logs of the running container (expects at least`make run` as a prerequisite )
+  - this will show the logs of the running container
+    (expects at least`make run` as a prerequisite )

-### using docker
+### Using `docker`

-set some variables ...
+set some variables, for example

-1. DATA=`<BackupPC data folder>`
-2. CONF=`<BackupPC configuration folder>`
+>
+	DATA=<BackupPC data folder>
+	CONF=<BackupPC configuration folder>
-3. PORT=`<the local port, ex 8080>`
+	PORT=<the local port, ex 8080>
-4. CNAME=`<container name>`
+	CNAME=<container name>

+then run the command as follows
+>
-`sudo docker run -d -v $DATA:/var/lib/backuppc:z
+	sudo docker run -d -v $DATA:/var/lib/backuppc:z \
- -v $CONF:/etc/backuppc:z  -p $PORT:80
+		-v $CONF:/etc/backuppc:z -p $PORT:80 \
- --name $CNAME nrapopor/backuppc:latest`
+		--name $CNAME backuppc:latest

 ## Author and Legal information

 ### Author